499-AGmeeting-Team2/AGMEETING/documentations/Term_2_Week_12/sirus-log.md

     - extend the deadline with client
     - what to work on for the extended period
     - how to distribute the work
+    - work on final report
+    - work on implementation
+    - work on demo video